-Catherine McCord Larsen, soprano, is an active soloist in performances of oratorio and chamber music throughout the country.
-Her recent appearances include Brahms' Ein Deutsches Requiem (German Requiem) with the Mesabi Symphony Orchestra conducted by Sergei Bogza, Poulenc’s Gloria and Mendelssohn's Symphony No. 2, 'Hymn of Praise' with the Mississippi Valley Orchestra conducted by Henry Charles Smith and Bach’s Weihnachts-Oratorium (Christmas Oratorio) with the Peoria Bach Festival conducted by John Jost in Illinois.
+Catherine McCord Larsen, soprano, is a featured soloist in performances of oratorio and chamber music throughout the country.
+Her most recent appearances include Bach's Mass in B Minor with the Fresno Community Chorus conducted by Anna Hamre, Brahms' Ein Deutsches Requiem (German Requiem) with the Mesabi Symphony Orchestra conducted by Sergei Bogza, Poulenc’s Gloria and Mendelssohn's Symphony No. 2, 'Hymn of Praise' with the Mississippi Valley Orchestra conducted by Henry Charles Smith and Bach’s Weihnachts-Oratorium (Christmas Oratorio) with the Peoria Bach Festival conducted by John Jost in Illinois.

 With a passion for collaboration, Ms. McCord Larsen recently presented a recital of French chamber music for soprano, flute and piano with Minnesota Opera’s principal flutist, Michele Frisch, as part of the Schubert Club “Courtroom Concerts” series at the Landmark Center in St. Paul, Minnesota.

 She has performed several Baroque opera roles in productions presented by the I Nakamichi Early Music Series conducted by Nicholas McGegan and with the Los Angeles Baroque Orchestra conducted by Gregory Maldonado.